yuzujin99/sayo-blog/_posts/blog/2019/2019-1-15-nothingblock.md

 comment: true
 ---

-'you know you've achieved perfection in design, not when you have nothing more to add, but when you have nothing more to take away.' ― antoine de saint-exupéry
+<you know you have achieved perfection in design, not when you have nothing more to add, but when you have nothing more to take away\> ― antoine de saint exupery

 [nothingblock on github](https://github.com/sayo-melu/nothingblock)